Nag94/bruces_homeassistant_config/packages/systems/withings/README.md

 # Withings

-This would link into the Withings health data.
+This links into the Withings health data.
-Connection into API seems a bit unreliable and there isn't much of a need to have my weight available in home assistant, so this is disabled for now.
+Connection into API seems a bit unreliable.

+Files are only needed for initial integration setup.